dotnet/docs-aspire/docs/database/azure-cosmos-db-component.md

 ### Use inline delegates

-You can also pass the `Action<AzureCosmosDBSettings>` delegate to set up some or all the options inline, for example to disable tracing from code:
+You can also pass the `Action<MicrosoftAzureCosmosSettings >` delegate to set up some or all the options inline, for example to disable tracing from code:

 ```csharp
 builder.AddAzureCosmosDB(